 London City is connected via its own DLR station, enabling easy travel to central London.
 It offers journey times of less than seven minutes to Canning Town or Woolwich Arsenal, and 17 minutes to Stratford International.

 An original Victorian terrace with high ceilings and dizzyingly elegant staircases that embraces bright, contemporary colours.
-Designed to look good on an instagram feed.

 Bare brick and white walls mingle with midnight blue velvet, hot pink cherry blossom and toy-box green while musical notes dance across cushion covers and chunky wooden ampersand figures look down at you from the shelves.